-If you’re having a band, 136 is your maximum capacity.
-If you are having a DJ, you can accommodate 152 as a maximum headcount.
+If you have a band, 136 is your maximum capacity.
+If you have a DJ, you can accommodate 152 as a maximum headcount.
 When you are maxing out seating capacity at Dumbarton House, there is no space for a dessert buffet, a coffee station, a photo booth – all you’re setting up are your dinner tables, a dancing area, the entertainment, and a bar.
 Don’t forget that the staircase in the rear of the Belle Vue room is the main path to the restrooms and needs to remain clear.
 If you want to read more about RSVP response rates, check out my previous post on real wedding statistics.

 Dumbarton Wedding Cost Break Down

 Dumbarton House wedding rentals are by the hour.
 Nine hours is the minimum needed here.
 You need 2.5 hours before your ceremony call time and 90 minutes to load out on the back end.
 If you have a lot of different companies all trying to load in at the same time, you may need more than 2.5 hours on the front end.
 Dumbarton House hosts many events every day of the week, and you cannot count on earlier access unless you book it in advance.

 There are quite a few options when it comes to tents.
 You can do a white top or a clear top.
 You can do a basic lighting package or upgrade to bistro lights or twinkle lights.
 I recommend you add the tent leg drapes.
 And you may want to add heaters or fans, depending on the weather.
 All of these options will drive up your tenting costs.
 It is also required for a catering tent installed in the parking lot, just off the Lower Terrace.